Complimentary election: History

 The practice of the Complimentary Elections began in 1854.
 Simon König introduced a motion into the National Council aiming to achieve a revision of the electoral law which would prohibit the Federal Councilors' election into the National Council.
 Kaiser reasoned that the possibility of such an election was unconstitutional.
 His motion was mainly directed against by the candidacy to the National Council of the Solothurnese Federal Councilor Bernhard Hammer.
 The Federal Council responded in 1883 attempting to explicitly allow such elections.
 In March 1885, the issue was discussed in the National Council and its respective commission was also in favor to adapt the laws accordingly, but the law was eventually dismissed by the National Council and also the Council of States didn't raise the issue again.
 As the beginning of the end of the practice is seen the non-candidacy in 1887 by Adolf Deucher, from the Canton Thurgau.
 In later years, other Federal Councilors followed his example and also declined to become a candidate.
 The last candidate to the Complimentary Elections was Adrian Lachenal in 1896.

 Notable examples

 Stefano Franscini

-In the 1854 elections to the National Council, Federal Councilor Stefano Franscini was not elected in his Canton of Ticino, who then was put forward as a candidate in the Canton of Schaffhausen, who's members of his party who strongly supported his political positions.
+In the 1854 elections to the National Council, Federal Councilor Stefano Franscini was not elected in his Canton of Ticino, who then was put forward as a candidate in the Canton of Schaffhausen, with members of his party strongly supporting his political positions.
 In Schaffhausen, he was elected and following also re-elected as Federal Councilor by the National Council.